ISDuBA/ISDuBA/docs/scripts/README.md

  Extract licensing info from the packages of an SPDX-2.3 SBOM JSON file.

 #### [start_all.sh](./start_all.sh)
  Requires sudo privileges.
 Starts isdubad, the isduba client and keycloak.
-Is not called by the setup scripts and can be called independently to quickly start all components necessary.
+Is not called during setup, but is necessary for the integration-tests.

 ### Keycloak-scripts